planetlambert/turing/GUIDE.md

 From this it should be clear we can do the following:

 1. Encode our function of natural numbers into first-order logic via the Peano axioms.
-1. Enumerate (via `K` from above) all possible formulae from the set of axioms to see if our formula from (1) is true or false for a given input (we can do this in a machine).
+1. Enumerate (via `K` from above) all possible statements from the set of axioms to see if our statement from (1) is true or false for a given input (we can do this in a machine).
 1. Have a machine print $1$ if true or $0$ if false.
 Do this progressively for all inputs.

 ### The rest of the section